Product Management Best Practices (Updated for 2022)

 1. Get better at continuous discovery

-Product discovery is performed ahead of product development to answer why a product should exist and who’s going to use it.
+Product discovery is performed ahead of to answer why a product should exist and who’s going to use it.
 These questions are often answered by customer and competitor research, which informs a product’s design and helps product teams build a product that actually solves problems for customers.

 2. Get comfortable with customer interviews